7 Magnificent Fish-Holding Hot Spots

 Patches of eelgrass, gravel and shell along a sandy beach or light-colored flat are magnets for game fish.
 The fish tend to hold over the dark areas, or patrol the edges (another transition zone).
 If you add some current to the mix, you’ve found yourself a great spot to fish.

 Bridges are some of the most diverse and productive fish-holding structures in any inshore system.
-Most involve a channel drop-off, moving water, points, rocky structure, abutments or pilings, current breaks and more.
+Most involve a channel drop-off, moving water, points, rocky structure, abutments or pilings, current breaks and other fish-holding features.
 Bridges also produce a shadow line created by road lights or the sun.
 Depending on where the bridge is located, the sun can create a shadow line well into the late morning.
 It’s important to figure out how the predator fish relate to the bridge structure.
 As the tide rises and falls, their position will likely change.
 In the early morning or late evening, for example, stripers will almost always hold along the shoreline structure, especially during high water.
 As the tide drops and the sun rises, the fish will usually move into the deeper mid-channel area.